 - Results from the performance tests – both on-farm tests and Bøgildgård

 The DanBred index is calculated by summarising the product of the sub-indexes (breeding values) and their respective economical values.

 Each sub-index indicates the animals expected hereditary facility for that specific trait in the breeding goal.
 The sub-index is expressed as the deviation from the average within the population.
-Therefore is must be seen as an assessment of each animals genetic potential compared to the population average.
+Therefore it must be seen as an assessment of each animal’s genetic potential compared to the population average.
 However, the combined index should always be the foundation when selecting breeding candidates, since selection based on sub-indexes alone will be suboptimal from a production economic perspective.

-*The traits (sub-indexes) of the breeding goal and their economic contribution for the individual breeds in the DanBred breeding program both maternal breeds and Duroc
+*The traits (sub-indexes) of the breeding goal and their economic contribution to the individual breeds in the DanBred breeding program both maternal breeds and Duroc

 Both the animals’ index and sub-indexes can be viewed at any time on the Partner Page.
 This site contains both the latest data as well as historic data.
 This is available at all times for both DanBred herds, partners, and customers – the latest data is available and ready to be shared with our partners immediately after the weekly index calculation – every Thursday morning.

-To ensure the best possible genetic potential and performance within the herds, the index is used as the basis in selecting the animals for the next generation.
+To ensure the best possible genetic potential and performance within the herds, the index is used as the basis for selecting the animals for the next generation.
 Gilts will often have a higher index level than older sows, so selecting gilts as a baseline will in most cases ensure a maximised genetic performance and economic progress within the herd.

-By always selecting sows/gilts with the highest index available within the herd, and optimally, higher than the population average (100), it is possible to gain direct access to DanBreds genetic progress.
-When sows/gilts with an index higher than the herds average is selected, genetic development within the herd is ensured and hence the highest economical production value.
+By always selecting sows/gilts with the highest index available within the herd, and optimally, higher than the population average (100), it is possible to gain direct access to DanBreds’ genetic progress.
+When sows/gilts with an index higher than the herd’s average are selected, genetic development within the herd is ensured and hence the highest economical production value.